Engee documentation

 Dependencies

-To use this parameter, set Charge dynamics to Four time-constant dynamics
+To use this parameter, set the Charge dynamics parameters to Four time-constant dynamics or Five time-constant dynamics.

 Fourth time constant - Fourth RC time constant